ragz743/Team_15_Capstone_Project/Sprints/Sprint_2/Sprint_Report/Sprint2_Report.md

  * [#17 Document Splitting RAG Stage](https://github.com/ragz743/Team_15_Capstone_Project/issues/17) Implemented but ultimately determined to be unnecessary for the current prototype architecture.
  * [#18 Integrate Embedding Model and Store Vectors in Vector DB](https://github.com/ragz743/Team_15_Capstone_Project/issues/18) Currently in progress but was not completed within the sprint timeline.
- * [#22 Chatbot UI Mockup](https://github.com/ragz743/Team_15_Capstone_Project/issues/22) Deferred as the team is focused on integrating the existing backend with the frontend before building a custom UI.

 ## Code Files for Review
 Please review the following code files, which were actively developed during this sprint, for quality: